Snap Map is a Snapchat feature that allows you to share your own location and see where your friends are.

 Here’s a technique that you can use to have your Snap Map location appear to be on, but not to give away your actual location.
 This is great if you want to retain your privacy without looking like you’re hiding something.

 It’s easy to forget that Snapchat (or any other geo-tracking app) doesn’t actually know where you are.
-It knows where your phone is.
-This may be a difficult concept for the modern phone-glued-to-the-hand generation to comprehend, but it’s possible to go somewhere without taking your phone.
+It only knows where your phone is

 Turn Snapchat on, send a snap of yourself vegging on the couch with the caption “I think this is where I’ll be for the next eight hours,” put the phone down, head to the club for some fun, and nobody will be the wiser.